-309 SOUTH 13th EAST
+309 South 13th East

-Our apartment at 309 South 13th East was a two bedroom apartment with a bath, a Kitchen and a living room.
-Along the north end of the living room was a closet and double doors which hid a let-down bed.
-Above the bed was another closet which we used to store things.
-It had a gas heater in the living room which furnished all the heat for the entire apartment.
+Our apartment at 309 South 13th East was a two room apartment with a bath, a small kitchen, and a living room.
+Along the north end of the living room was a closet and double doors that hid a letdown bed.
+Above the bed was another closet, which we used to store things.
+It had a gas heater in the living room that furnished all the heat for the entire apartment.
 You can imagine that the bathroom, which was off the kitchen and the further most from the heater, was sometimes very chilly in the winter.

-We moved there in June of 1940 after Tracy had received his bachelor's degree at the U. He was working at the Bureau of Mines and the job paid the magnificent salary of \$2000. per year.
+We moved there in June of 1940 after Tracy had received his bachelor's degree at the U. He was working at the Bureau of Mines and the job paid the magnificent salary of \$2000 per year.
 We felt rich.

-The apartment was quite dingy so I coaxed the landlord out of wallpaper and paint and Tracy (reluctantly) papered the front room and I painted and fixed up in general.
+The apartment was quite dingy so I coaxed the landlord out of wallpaper and paint and Tracy (reluctantly) papered the front room and I painted and fixed it in general.
 This was our first real home.
-It seemed nice to be really alone by ourselves.
+It seemed nice to be by ourselves.

-In addition to working full time at the Bureau, Tracy was also taking a couple of classes at the University towards a Master's degree in Chemistry.
+In addition to working full time at the Bureau, Tracy was also taking a couple of classes at the university towards a master's degree in chemistry.
 He would make up the time in the evenings at the Bureau.

-Tracy was having one weakening bout of tonsilitis after another, so finally Dr.

-Skidmore recommended that he have his tonsils removed.
+Tracy was having one weakening bout of tonsillitis after another, so finally Dr. Skidmore recommended that he have his tonsils removed.
 This proved to be very hard on him.
-Adults don't do as well as children do with a tonsilectomy.
-Afterwards, though, his health improved significantly as far as upper respiratory infections were concerned.
+Adults don't do as well as children do with a tonsillectomy.
+Afterwards though, his health improved significantly as far as upper respiratory infections were concerned.